Blake Shelton announces series of shows on Las Vegas Strip

 Country superstar Blake Shelton is set for a series of shows on the Las Vegas Strip just in time for Valentine’s Day.

+Blake Shelton has opened the enormously popular Ole Red Las Vegas.
+Now he’s announced a new production, on the other side of the Las Vegas Strip.

-According to a news release, Shelton will headline six performances at The Colosseum at Caesars Palace from Feb.
+The country superstar has booked a series of shows at the Colosseum at Caesars Palace, covering the Valentine’s Day and the first two weeks of February.
+The 48-year-old country star will headline six performances at The Colosseum at Caesars Palace from Feb.
 5-15, 2025.

+Dubbed “Blake Shelton: Live in Las Vegas,” the show is a partnership between Caesars Entertainment and Live Nation Las Vegas.

-“We’ve been talking about a Vegas residency for a few years, and all the pieces just came together for a run next year,” said Shelton.
+“We’ve been talking about a Vegas residency for a few years, and all the pieces just came together for a run next year,” Shelton said in a statement.
 “The Colosseum is such an iconic venue, and I’m excited to bring some honky-tonk neon to the Palace.”

 Tickets will go on sale to the public Friday, Aug.
 16 at 10 a.m.
 Fans of Shelton will have access to a presale beginning Friday, Aug.
 9 at 10 a.m.